DigiBP/digibp-camunda-examples/model-references/README.md

 ## BPMN linking DMN

-The following example shows how a DMN model, containing a DRD and two decision tables, can be called by and embedded using a business rule task.
+The following example shows how a DMN model, containing a DRD and two decision tables, can be called a business rule task.

 ### Scenario